-The Group has prepared preliminary consolidated financial statements which comply with IFRS applicable for periods beginning on or after 1 January 2014 as described in the accounting policies.
-The Group's opening balance sheet was prepared as at 1 January 2014, the Group's date of transition to IFRS.
-This note explains the principal adjustments made by the Group in restating its consolidated statement of financial position prepared as at 1 January 2014 and its preliminary consolidated financial statements prepared as at 31 December 2014 and for the year then ended.
+These consolidated financial statements, for the year ended 31 December 2015, are the first the Group has prepared in accordance with IFRS.
+For all periods up to and including the year ended 31 December 2012, the balances of CSOF had been consolidated in the consolidated financial statements of SOCAR which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+This note explains the principal adjustments made by the Group in restating its statement of financial position prepared as at 1 January 2014 and its consolidated financial statements prepared as at 31 December 2014 and for the year then ended.